jackkershaw/portfolio/src/pages/blog/daily-challenges.md

 slug: "daily-challenges"
 ---

 I wanted to build a website to link to all the daily challenges (like Wordle etc.).
-After making the initial design I decided to make some changes to the site:
+After making the initial design using local storage tracking visited sites, I decided to make some more changes to the site.

+## Changes Made

 - Changed the colour scheme to Wordle's based on user feedback.
 - Ran Google Lighthouse on the site to check accessibility.
 Mostly positive, but it instructed me to: